Robotechnic/diagraph/README.md

 - Fixed #56 caused by uninitialized html struct member of cluster labels
 - Fixed #36 caused by an invalid free on error
 - Fixed an invalid memory access caused by the math mode detection
+- Fixed the margin of subgraphs clusters being set to 0

 ### 0.3.5